 All Internet Protocol (IP) could be described as the language that broadband-connected devices use to speak with each other and transmit data.
 When it comes to business telephony, All IP networks (or the latest mobile technology) are what businesses should be operating on.

-The quality of business calling is vastly improved with the expansion of broadband services.
+The quality of a business call is vastly improved with the expansion of broadband services.
 All IP networks provide faster connections, thanks to significantly bigger bandwidth than the PSTN, as well as access to high-performance features, offering a richer experience for your customers.

 There’s no getting away from the cost benefits of an All-IP solution.
 Traditional phone lines see companies charged for each minute of their time.